 Home » Blog » What to Do If Your Account Has Been Hacked (UK)

-UK-focused guidance Plain English Account safety steps No blame or panic
+UK-focused guidance Plain English Account recovery steps No panic

-• Check recovery email, phone and device settings.
+• Check recovery email, phone number and trusted devices.

 Email account